 Note: To go with this method, you need a valid subscription of CodeTwo Email Signatures for Office 365.
 If this solution is new to you, you can sign up for a free 14-trial here.

 - Log in to your CodeTwo Admin Panel account and go to Tenants.
-Select the tenant you want to set up signatures for, choose Manage signatures, and then again Manage signatures.
+Select the tenant you want to set up signatures for, choose Manage signatures, and then click the link which takes you to the Manage Signatures App.

 - In the Manage Signatures App, add a new rule and name it.